srcole/srcole.github.io/_posts/2017-01-03-osg_python.markdown

 ```
 $ watch -n2 condor_q USERID
 ```

 Each job should take less than a minute to run, but this is variable since it depends on the speed of the specific servers that are analyzing the data.
 After some jobs are complete, get out of this watch by pressing CTRL+C. You can then navigate to the **Log** directory and read the **.error**, **.log**, and **.out** files in order to see if they ran correctly.

 NOTE: Currently, jobs occasionally run into errors.
 However, these jobs will usually run fine after resubmitting.
-I currently have a ticket open on osgconnect.net to try to get rid of this occasional issue.
+I opened a ticket open on osgconnect.net to try to get rid of this occasional issue.

 ### Step 9.
 Transfer output files from the OSG system to your local machine.

 Access the OSG system with WinSCP using the same information and credentials used for PuTTY in Step 3.
-This GUI will allow you to copy the output files (e.g. out.TODO) to your local machine.
+This GUI will allow you to copy the output files (e.g. out.29213003.0.tar.gz) to your local machine.
 On your local machine, you can decompress these files and confirm that your job ran correctly by plotting the input time series with the computed peak and trough samples.
 I did this in [this notebook](https://github.com/srcole/qwm/blob/master/misc/demo_osg_python%20-%20plot%20output%20from%20OSG.ipynb) and obtained the plot below.

 <div class="imgcap">
 <img src="/assets/misc/osgpythondemo_output.png" height="300">